Departments and specialties

 • The International Study of Unruptured Intracranial Aneurysms study.
 The International Study of Unruptured Intracranial Aneurysms (ISUIA) indicated that aneurysm size and location were predictors of rupture in a cohort of people with an unruptured aneurysm.
 The research, led by Mayo Clinic and sponsored by the National Institutes of Health, helped more reliably determine brain aneurysms needing immediate treatment.

 • Other large-scale studies.
 Mayo Clinic researchers examine questions such as the incidence and predictors of complications after surgical clipping of unruptured intracranial aneurysms.
-The aim in the post-surgical clipping study was to help recognize people at greater risk of post-surgical complications, hopefully leading to appropriate treatment strategy changes for such people.
+The aim in the postsurgical clipping study was to help recognize people at greater risk of postsurgical complications, hopefully leading to appropriate treatment strategy changes for such people.

 Mayo Clinic researchers also have examined the comparative effectiveness of endovascular coil embolization versus clipping for ruptured intracranial aneurysms.
-Additionally, Mayo researchers collaborated on a multicenter study on stent-assisted coiling versus coiling alone in poor-grade ruptured intracranial aneurysms.
+Additionally, Mayo researchers worked on a multicenter study on stent-assisted coiling versus coiling alone in poor-grade ruptured intracranial aneurysms.

 • Aneurysm genetics.
 Mayo Clinic researchers collaborated in the Familial Intracranial Aneurysm Study, which assessed the underlying genetic cause for brain aneurysms and frequency of aneurysm detection in the setting of a family history of aneurysm.